 Probably be a disaster right?
 Even if you got an A in shop in high school…

 The same is true for unbundling hearing aid services.
-We do know practices that are making it work for them… but we also know a handful of others that have made the switch are whose sales, for now, are down by over $25,000 to $50,000 per month.
+We do know practices that are making it work for them… but we also know a handful of others who have seen their sales drop by over $25,000 to $50,000 per month.
 Yikes!

 To start with, what’s the idea, what is unbundling?

 If you are like most audiology practices, you sell hearing aids as a bundled or pre-packaged service that includes evaluation, selection the hearing aids themselves, fitting, and follow-up care.
-Which historically has been a great way to help patients and profit too.
+Historically, this has been a great way to help patients and profit too.